robertbraeutigam/scan/README.md

 Addressing uses native IP addresses.

-There can be multiple ways of configuring the Physical Layer of a SCAN device.
+There can be multiple ways of configuring the SCAN device.
 However this configuration should be completely transparent for the layers above.

 Devices must reuse TCP connections in each direction, therefore